* Please note that certain devices may use different wording to describe these permissions.*

 We require this permission to stop the phone going to sleep when we are, for example, in the middle of doing a backup for those users who have opted in to the Backup & Sync service from their Microsoft SwiftKey Account.

 Run at Startup:

-This ensures SwiftKey Keyboard is started at the right part after booting up on the phone or tablet.
+This ensures your Microsoft SwiftKey Keyboard is started at the right time after your phone or tablet boots.